onc-healthit/reference-ccda-validator/README.md

 **1. Assumptions**

     a.
-Tomcat 7 or above has been installed and NOT running. https://tomcat.apache.org/download-70.cgi
+Tomcat 7 (7.0.53 recommended) or above has been installed and NOT running. https://tomcat.apache.org/download-70.cgi
     b.
 You are using a pre-built referenceccdaservice.war file.
 In other words, the .war file was not built from the project directly.
         Such a thing is possible but beyond the scope of this document.
     c.
 With Tomcat installed and the referenceccdaservice.war in your hands, you are ready to begin configuration and deployment.